SoftwareSandbox/effit-challenge/CaptainsLog.md

 ### Q4
 Add feature request to also asterisk GitHub secrets values (to be streamer friendly).

+### Q5
+Try out Java 12 version of the java action.

 ## 2019/08/03 - K8s learnings
 Deployments: some runtime for an application or service (a deployment really is a composition of a pod and a replica set).